szaumoor/ZSTweaks/README.md

 # ZSTweaks

-This mod is a compilation of tweaks that I think personally improve things as they are in the vanilla game, nothing more, nothing less.
+This mod is a compilation of tweaks that I think personally improve things as they are in the vanilla game.
 The vast majority of the tweaks are designed to be simple improvements of underpowered items or abilities.
-Some of them overhaul the game more extensively.
+Some of them overhaul the game a bit more extensively, though not radically.

 ---
 <details>